The why-how-who of planning your estate requires three easy steps:

 – A suggested wording for a bequest is below:

-“I give and bequeath to Good Samaritan Industries, 33-35 Bannister Road, Canning Vale, Western Australia, the sum of $XXX”
+“I give and bequeath to Good Samaritan Enterprises, 33-35 Bannister Road, Canning Vale, Western Australia, the sum of $XXX”